Murder of Marcia King: Initial investigation

 Because the decedent's body was found approximately 48 hours after her death, police were able to obtain her fingerprints and dental information.
 The dental charts and fingerprints of this decedent yielded no results matching her to any known missing person, and her fingerprints matched no police records, indicating she had no criminal record.
 Early police efforts to identify this decedent also involved the creation of a composite drawing of her face which was published in local newspapers and broadcast on television networks on April 28, 1981.
 This initial media publicity surrounding the murder generated approximately two hundred leads.
 Although all were investigated, all failed to bear fruit.

 The victim gradually became known as "Buckskin Girl" in reference to the distinctive tasseled buckskin jacket she was wearing when found.
 The failure to establish her identity hindered investigators' efforts to solve her murder.
 As her identity remained undiscovered, investigating authorities came to increasingly believe the reason Buckskin Girl remained unidentified had been due to the fact that she had been murdered far from her hometown.
-A retired investigator is also known to have opined his belief the decedent was highly unlikely to have originated from the area where she was discovered.
+A retired investigator is also known to have expressed his belief the decedent was highly unlikely to have originated from the area where she was discovered.

 Authorities strongly believed Buckskin Girl had been murdered elsewhere and her body discarded beside the road shortly after her death.
 This conclusion was supported by the fact her bare feet were clean, showing no indication of her having walked upon a dirty surface, and because Interstate 75 is just 5 mi from where her body was recovered, making the site a convenient and discreet location to discard a body.
 Police and the media later speculated that she may have been a teenage runaway or a possible victim of a serial killer known to have murdered several prostitutes in the region during the 1980s and 1990s.
 However, her body had not been subjected to any form of sexual assault, indicating she was unlikely to have been a sex worker.

 The investigation into Buckskin Girl's murder gradually became a cold case, although police and other officials continued to investigate her murder.
 Her clothing and other physical evidence recovered at the crime scene was retained, and a sample of her blood preserved.